sonalkalbande123/GAM_fish_egg-larvae-analysis-GAM_-ichthyoplankton-eastern-Arabian-Sea/README.md

 # DOI: https://doi.org/10.3389/fmars.2025.1705873
 # If you use this code, please cite:
 # Kalbande, S.R. et al. (2025).
 Front.
 Mar.
 Sci., 12.
+This repository provides the R scripts used to fit Generalized Additive Models (GAMs) and estimate 95% confidence intervals for ichthyoplankton (Fish eggs and larvae)abundance, as reported in the associated publication.

 # GAM_fish_Eggs-larvae-analysis-GAM_-ichthyoplankton-eastern-Arabian-Sea
 R scripts for GAM analysis used in Kalbande et al. (2025), Frontiers in Marine Science